AdryelliReiz/AdryelliReiz/README.md

 Hey!
 My name is Adryelli, but you can call me Adry, I am 17 years old.
 I am a programming student and a full-stack developer in Brazil.
 I still don't work in the programming area, but I'm willing to do my best to be able to help anyone.
 I focus on front-end with React.js and Next.js, back-end with Node.js and Mobile with React Native, all with Typescript.
 </br>
 - 🔭 I am currently working on personal projects with some friends.
-- 🚀 I am currently learning React.js, Next.js, Typescript, Node.js and MongoDB
+- 🚀 I am currently learning React.js, Next.js, Typescript, Node.js and TypeORM.
 - 🤝 I am looking for new opportunities for learning and helping new people.
 </br>
 </br>